ylchen0622/TPCN/README.md

-# TPCN: A novel terpenoids database embedded with content
+## TPCN: A novel terpenoids database embedded with content
 ## Overview
-TPCN is the first content-embedded database of terpenoids.
-It contains 6383 terpenoids that were derived from 1254 species, belonging to 156 plant families, and were extracted from 17 parts of the plants.
+To gain unique insights into the quantitative diversity of natural products, we have developed the first content-embedded database of terpenoids (TPCN).
+This database can be accessed through a web-based computational toolkit available at http://www.tpcn.pro/.
+By conducting meticulous manual searches and analyzing over 10 thousand reference papers, the TPCN database has successfully integrated 6383 terpenoids obtained from 1,254 distinct plant species.
+It encompasses exhaustive details including isolation parts, comprehensive molecule structures, CAS numbers, and 7,508 content descriptions.
 ![image text](https://github.com/ylchen0622/TPCN/blob/main/TPCN.png "DBSCAN Performance Comparison")
 ## Environment
 1. python == 3.7.0